vanderdavidcar/evolution/README.md

 # evolution Lab - Netbox using Pynetbox and Napalm

-I couldn't access the demonetbox using user/pass: admin, so I tested my codes in another environment.
-For this reason testing my codes following the instructions below:
+# Evolution Lab - Netbox using Pynetbox and Napalm

+Following the instructions below:

+# Install the requirements to install all dependecies:
+$ pip install -r requirements.txt

-1 - Put informations in for variables in config.py
+# Put api token, username and password informations into variables in config.py file.

 api_key = ""
 nb_username = ""
 nb_password = ""

-2 - In my environment has only cisco devices so I created NXOS and IOS sw_version updates and works fine.
-So for the codes update_ios_custfields.py and update_nxos_custfields.py put IP Address in hostname variable, and the code will works properly.
+# For files update_nxos_custfields.py and, put IP Address or FQDN in hostname variable, and the code will works properly.

+update_nxos_custfields.py
+Line 34, put IP/FQDN in hostname

+update_ios_custfields.py
+Line 34, put IP/FQDN in hostname

-Note:
+# Note:
 I need more concepts about class and functions to create pystest file.
-I did my best!